AZachia/python-AI-Selenium/README.md

 - `debug`: bool: if the app print infos
 - `incognito`: bool: if the browser has to start in incognito mode
 -  `executable_path`: str: the path of the ChromeDriver

+## Contribute

+Feel free to contribute by adding your own model and make a pull request.